florianeck/smart_search/README.md

 # SmartSearch
 A simple search plug-in which provides a full-text search for ActiveRecord Models.
-It builds the search tags based upon the attributes you define in yout model.
+It builds the search tags based upon the attributes you define in your model.

+It requires a MySQL Database, and the mysql2 gem!

 ## How to use
 First run

     rake smart_search:install:migrations

-To use smart_search, just add the following line to your model:
+### Setting up your data
+To get the data which will be used for your index there are two ways:

+    # Attributes can be symbols:
+    # Use symbols to access your models instance methods and attributes
+    smart_search :on => [:first_name, :last_name]

+    # Attributes can be strings:
+    # Use this to access nested attributes
+    smart_search :on => ["customer.first_name", "cutomer.last_name"]

+You can define the attributes for the index in your model in two different ways.
+With and without evalutation:

+    # Without evaluation
+    # All attributes have the save importance
+    smart_search :on => ["customer.first_name", "cutomer.last_name"]

+    # With evaluation
+    # Higher Boost == higher importance
-    smart_search :on => [- define attributes here-]
+    smart_search :on => [
+      {:field_name => "customer.first_name", :boost => 2.5},
+      {:field_name => "cutomer.last_name", :boost => 1}
+    ]

+    # So a customer with matching first_name will be higher ranked
+    # then one with matching last name

 smart_searched models will automatically update their search tags after save.
 To set search tags for all rows in database, use Moldel.set_search_index